Topics Map > Credit Evaluation

 The placement test requirements section contains information about which, if any, placement tests you are required to take before attending SOAR.The term/year above these notes indicates your admission term to UW-Madison.

-- If you are a transfer student, you may be told to take an English placement test, a Math placement test, both tests, or neither test, depending on what credit you have previously earned.
+- If you are a transfer student, these notes will tell you whether or not you need to take an English placement test and a Math placement test.

 - Entering freshmen are currently expected to take both the English and Math placement tests regardless of previous credit.